Zlati839/ShotOs/README.md

+# OneShot OS

 The OS is based after the hit game OneShot.

-## 1. Functions
+## Functions

-It has a File Manager, some settings, a calendar, a browser, a paint app, and a terminal.

-There are also some settings for customization for background and colors.
+- File Manager
+- Settings
+- Calendar
+- Browser
+- Paint App
+- Terminal

-## 2. Resources
+## Resources
+Made using HTML, JavaScript, and CSS.

-I used HTML, JavaScript, and CSS for the project, along with help from the Stack Overflow website for help with some problems.
+I also used Stack Overflow for help with some problems.

-## 3. Skill
+## Skills

-It's my first time using any of the 3 languages, so the code itself is really janky and unorganized.
+This was my first time using these 3 languages, so the code is pretty janky and unorganized.